 Fancy Shape Diamond Proportions Limitations:

 In that case, we use this chart as a guideline when searching for step-cut diamonds.
-And then we try to obtain the ASET and Ideal Scope images necessary to verify the light performance.
+And then, we try to obtain the ASET and Ideal Scope images necessary to verify the light performance.

 Square Asscher Cut Diamonds:

-As mentioned previously, an emerald is a step-cut diamond that can be square shape or rectangular.
-With that in mind, it looks a little bit like the bevelled glass top of a coffee table.
+As mentioned previously, an emerald is a step-cut diamond that can be square in shape or rectangular.
+From my perspective, it looks a little bit like the beveled glass top of a coffee table.

 However, the facet pattern creates a pattern of concentric squares that is visible under the table facet.

-From my perspective, I think it looks like a square spiral staircase as seen from the top down.
+Most people think it looks like a square spiral staircase as seen from the top down.

 However, some people see the pattern as being more of a hall of mirrors effect.
-Regardless of how you see things, they make pretty unique engagement rings.
+But, regardless of how you see things, they make pretty unique engagement rings.

 Length to Width Ratio: